-Dr. Meals grew up in Shawnee Mission, Kansas.
+Roy Meals grew up in Shawnee Mission, Kansas.
 He attended Rice University, majored in biology, and gained a deep appreciation for the diversity and adaptations of animal life.
-At Vanderbilt University Medical School, he further explored the workings and failings of human tissues, especially bone.
+At Vanderbilt University Medical School, he further explored the workings and failings of human tissues, especially those of the musculoskeletal system.

 Along the way, Dr. Meals lived in Turkey for two years and took the opportunity to travel extensively in the Middle East, Europe, and Africa.
-These trips expanded his interest in the historical and cultural aspects of bone.
-He continues to be an ardent traveler and has discovered interesting information about bone during his visits to 48 states and 49 countries.
+These trips expanded his interest in the historical and cultural aspects of human anatomy.
+He continues to be an ardent traveler and has discovered interesting information about the musculoskeletal system during his visits to 48 states and 49 countries.

-When not seeing patients, teaching, traveling, or writing, Dr. Meals is likely strengthening his bones by gardening, cycling, or jogging.
+When not seeing patients, teaching, traveling, or writing, Dr. Meals is likely exercising his musculoskeletal system by gardening, cycling, or jogging.